AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ### Advanced Abilities
 Pick one Advanced Ability at character creation.
 Gain more by spending XP equal to twice the number of Advanced Abilities you currently have.
  * **Gemini:** Your god has a second Domain, complementary in some way to the first.
  * **Holy Site:** Spend a week and give a suitably impressive offering to create a holy site for your god.
-It shields those within from outside influence, and you may teleport yourself and your companions to between holy sites.
+It shields those within from outside influence, and you may teleport yourself and your companions between holy sites.
  * **Offerings:** Make offerings to step up the Domain Die.
 Minor offerings last for a single statement, significant ones last for a day, and major offerings like establishing a church and congregation last indefinitely.
  * **Divine Colleagues:** Your god can always tell you which (if any) god or spirit claims an area, as well as how to contact them.

 ## Runewright
 You are a runewright, you imbue and channel power through engraved symbols of power.
 You are no wizard.
 You’re above running around shooting crude magic from your fingertips, blasting things with fireballs.
 Runes are sophisticated.
 Runes are subtler, slower, and longer lasting than spells.
 Anyone can pick up a spellbook and cast a spell, crafting runes takes refinement.
 And you are refined.
 ### Core Ability
 **Runic Magic:** You can inscribe runes that incorporate one Element, one Verb, and one Subject.
-Empower and activate an inscribed rune with a drop of fresh drop of your blood and a point of Max Grit.
+Empower and activate an inscribed rune with a fresh drop of your blood and a point of Max Grit.
 You can deactivate a rune at will to recover the spent Max Grit.

 ### You Start With
  * 4 Grit